skotov/axe-core/doc/developer-guide.md

 # aXe Developer Guide

 aXe runs a series of tests to check for accessibility of content and functionality on a website.
-A test is made up of a series of Rules which are, themselves, made up of Checks. aXe executes these Rules asynchronously and, when the Rules are finished running, runs a callback function which is passed a Result structure.
-Since some Rules run on the page level while others do not, tests will also run in one of two ways.
-If a document is specified, the page level rules will run, otherwise they will not.
+A test is made up of a series of Rules which are, themselves, made up of Checks. aXe executes these Rules asynchronously; when the Rules are finished running, aXe runs a callback function which is passed a Result structure.
+Since some Rules run on the page level while others do not, tests will also run in one of two ways: if a document is specified, the page level rules will run, otherwise they will not.

 ## Getting Started